hfarruda/doces/README.md

 # Install

-It requires python headers and a C11 compatible compiler, such as gcc or clang.
+It requires Python headers and a C11 compatible compiler, such as gcc or clang.
 To install it, run the script `setup.py`.

 ```bash
 python setup.py build_ext --inplace install